-In the fall of 2019, nearly 20 million students attended American colleges and universities, according to the National Center for Education Statistics.
+In the spring of 2022, nearly 18 million students attended American colleges and universities.

 Strategies to Help Your Child Cope with Homesickness